vicenteerick/cat-breeds-app/README.md

 ### Commands

-#### Set Up Local Environment and Install Tools

-To set up the environment and install all the tools mentioned above, run:

-`make setup`

 #### Secret Management

 Before building the project, you need to create the file `.env` in the root folder.
 These file will manage secret keys for the project.